mhscience/landslides_detection/README.md

 -Run the Requirements file to create a env for this project If it does not work, then follows the steps to install GEOBIA and Scikit learn:

-The toll was created using open-source technologies: Google Earth engine and Python
+The toll was created using open-source technologies: Google Earth Engine (GEE) and Python

 ## GEOBIA: